langevin-usgs/whs2024/SOFTWARE.md

 ## Part 1 -- Install Miniforge
 1. Go to the miniforge website and download the installer (https://github.com/conda-forge/miniforge) for your platform.
 2. Run the installer program that you downloaded.
-On Windows the installer is called Miniforge3-Windows-x86_64.exe.
+On Windows the installer is called `Miniforge3-Windows-x86_64.exe`.
 3. Click through the installer options, and select "Just Me (recommended)" if asked.
 Default installation options should be fine, with the exception that you should select an installation location that does not have any special characters or spaces in it.
 4. After installation, you should see "Miniforge Prompt" as a program under the Windows Start menu.

 ## Part 2 -- Create an Environment File
-We will use an environment file to create a containerized version of Python and packages needed for the class.
-An environment file is simply a list of packages that we want to install.
+We will use an environment file to create a containerized version of Python and the Python packages needed for the class.
+An environment file is simply a list of packages that we want to install in our environment.

 1. Using a text editor, such as Notepad or Notepad++, create a file called `environment.yml`.
 It should have the following contents.
-Save this file to your hard drive, preferably near the miniforge installation location.
+Save this file to your hard drive, preferably in your user home folder so that it can be easily accessed in the next step.

 ```
 name: whs2024